malxau/yori/README.md

 # Yori: CMD reimagined

+## Code status update

+This project has been a fun respite from corporate life, and Github is now requiring 2FA for contributions, which seems like a good time to go elsewhere.
+I'm supposed to lose this account in the next day or two, so if code updates stop soon, that's why.

+## Intro

 Yori is a CMD replacement shell that supports backquotes, job control, and improves tab completion, file matching, aliases, command history, and more.
 It includes a handful of native Win32 tools that implement commonly needed tasks which can be used with any shell.

 ## Build